bumba5341/Automated_car_parking/README.md

 - Easily understanable the availability of parking to see the led.
 - No man power involve in any of the case.

+## Feedback

+If you have any feedback, please reach out to me at souvikdey707@gmail.com